Jasonblalack/zyngapoker/Web-server.md

 ## Parameters

 * `routes`: Configure the routes.
 A map/dict where the key is the top-level name (e.g. `myroute` → `http://localhost/myroute`) of the route and the value holds the configuration options.
+* `customContentTypes`: Configure the custom content/MIME -types.
+A map/dict where the key is the file extension and the value holds the custom content type.
 * `port`: Supports any valid port.
 If you run this script as a user with normal privileges (recommended), you might not have access to start a port on a low port number.
 Low port numbers are reserved for the administrator/superuser (root).
 * `host`: Any valid IP to bind to.
 Defaults to `127.0.0.1` which means that `localhost` is supported as well.
 Use `0.0.0.0` or your external IP address to bind to all addresses and making your server reachable from other computers as well.